andyk72/event-dispatcher/README.md

 ```
 @public subscribe(event: string, callback: (data?) => void) => string

-    Subscribes callback function as a listener for event
+    Subscribes callback function as a listener for event.
+    Returns subscription id.

 @public unsubscribe(subscriptionId: string) => void

-    Unsubscribes the callback subscribed with the subscriptionId subscription
+    Unsubscribes the callback subscribed with the subscriptionId subscription.

 @public dispatch(event: string, data?: object) => void

-    Dispatches event with data to all the callbacks subscribed to event
+    Dispatches event with data to all the callbacks subscribed to event.

 @public getEventSubscriptions(event: string) => object

-    Returns all the subscriptions for event
+    Returns all the subscriptions for event.

 @private _getSubscriptionId(event: string) => string

-    Creates and returns a unique subscription id for event
+    Creates and returns a unique subscription id for event.

 @private _noEvents(event: string) => boolean

-    Returns if there are no events of event type
+    Returns if there are no events of event type.

 @private _log(level: string, message: string) => void

-    Logs message to console with level style
+    Logs message to console with level style.
-    Uses the console js native object methods
+    Uses the console js native object methods.
 ```

 Properties